azim-abdool/teaching-portfolio/about.md

 # About Me

-I am an Instructor in the Department of Electrical and Computer Engineering at The UWI, St. Augustine.
+I am an Assistant Lecturer in the Department of Electrical and Computer Engineering at The UWI, St. Augustine.
 My academic journey spans:

 - BSc, MPhil, and PhD (submitted) in Electrical and Computer Engineering
 - 15+ years in academic instruction, project supervision, and curriculum renewal